The Armenian Massacres in Ottoman Turkey: Contents

 The work focuses on the Armenian genocide during 1915-1916 and provides no coverage of subsequent years.

 Lewy argued that there was not enough evidence to support the conclusion that the Ottoman government deliberately attempted to destroy the Armenian population through a genocide.
 Akçam stated that this was the "central thesis" of the book with this statement made on several occasions.
 The author stated that the high death toll was simply a byproduct of the conditions of the marches and on sporadic attacks rather than a planned attempt to kill the Armenians.

 According to the author, evidence that stated that the genocide was deliberate was doctored: The Memoirs of Naim Bey, the documents of the Turkish courts-martial of 1919–1920, and other documents related to the Special Organization (SO).
 He also argued that hearsay formed the basis of The Treatment of Armenians in the Ottoman Empire (nicknamed the "Blue Book"), and that the speech made by Reşit Akif Pasha accusing the Committee of Union and Progress (CUP) Central Committee of instigating a genocide was dishonestly made.

-Lewy, who decided that a lack of competence in the Ottoman authorities was the reason for the deaths, as well as local government officials disobeying the central government, includes criticisms of the Ottoman government, stating that it took too harsh action against perceived Armenian threats, that the amount of Armenian deaths and damage exceeded that of what the Turks experienced, and that the Ottoman government did not provide adequate protections for any ethnic group.
+Lewy, who decided that a lack of competence in the Ottoman authorities was the reason for the deaths, as well as local government officials disobeying the central government, includes criticisms of the Ottoman government, stating that it took too harsh action against perceived Armenian threats, that the number of Armenian deaths and amount of damage exceeded that of what the Turks experienced, and that the Ottoman government did not provide adequate protections for any ethnic group.

 Lewy's book criticizes the work of many scholars of the Armenian Genocide, including Donald Bloxham, Richard Hovannisian, Taner Akçam, Erik Jan Zürcher, Ronald Suny, Robert Melson, Leo Kuper, and David Lang, but especially Vahakn Dadrian.